Emperor Abdication Law: Background

 According to the Imperial Household Law, the Emperor is "on throne until death".
 The Abdication Law, however, provides legal basis for the abdication of Akihito and the accession of Crown Prince Naruhito, and was described by the Chief Cabinet Secretary as "setting up precedents for the future".

-Akihito reportedly revealed his intention to abdicate on 22 July 2010 in a Palace Meeting, admitting his parent's illnesses in their later years, including cancer of Emperor Shōwa and dementia of Empress Kōjun, had impacted him hugely.
+Akihito reportedly revealed his intention to abdicate on 22 July 2010 in a Palace Meeting, admitting his parents' illnesses in their later years, including cancer of Emperor Hirohito and dementia of Empress Kōjun, had impacted him hugely.

 NHK, a major Japanese public broadcaster, reported on 13 July 2016 and citing officials of Imperial Household Agency, that "His Majesty the Emperor had expressed his intention to abdicate for Crown Prince Naruhito in the coming few years".
 The Agency initially rejected the report as "impossible" and "unrealistic".

 On 8 August, the Emperor made his second-ever televised address to the public.
 Akihito said his declining health means it is difficult to fulfil his duties, which strongly indicated his wish to abdicate as he was barred from making political statements according to the constitution.
 Prime Minister Shinzo Abe said the government would take the remarks seriously and discuss what could be done.